We believe our products are very easy to fit. First make sure you have the correct product for your wheel rim shape-see

 There is no way our products won’t stick unless something is stopping the adhesion.
-To prepare the surface fully if you think any of the above has been used or if you just want to be 100% confident the wheel is properly prepared, we recommend the use of a magic eraser cleaning pad (3M Scotch Brite, Mr Clean etc) along with a good kitchen washing up liquid.
+To prepare the surface fully if you think any of the above has been used or if you just want to be 100% confident the wheel is properly prepared, we recommend the use of our Tyre Shine Remover available in our Spares Shop.

 Once you are happy the surface is contaminant free, use the IPA (alcohol) cleaning wipes included in the kit to fully clean the surface where the product will fit.
 Once this is dry (less than a minute), use the provided 3M adhesion promoter/primers provided around the full circumference of the wheel where the product will fit.
 Try not to get this anywhere else.
 If you do, it can be cleaned off with the IPA wipes.
 The primer is fully ready within 5 minutes, up to a maximum time of 20 minutes.
 No primer is supplied with Trims4Rims as not required.

 It is then a simple case of removing some of the backing tape and lining up the product with the wheel rim and sticking it on a few inches at a time.
 It really is as simple as peel and stick.
 When you get to the end, leave the last inch or so of backing tape on, overlap the two ends of the product and mark where to cut with a craft knife or pencil.
 On Rimblades & Scuffs, you can cut them a fraction oversize and tuck the ends together.
 On RimSavers, we include joining pieces to cover where the cut is.
 Rimblades Pro is pre-sized & doesn’t need cutting, but on Trims4Rims try to be as accurate as you can, however our RimSavers joining clip pack will fit Trims4rims and although not included in the kit, can be purchased separately.

 The next bit is very important.
 These tapes are pressure activated, so go round pushing the product on with firm pressure.
 A damp (not wet) cloth can assist in getting good pressure into the tape all the way round the wheel.